 Here’s why:

 - The agency processes licenses for you.
-The Sagarmatha National Park entry permit and Khumbu Pasang Lhamu Rural Municipality permit.
-Both permits are mandatory and may take time to organize in case you are not used to the procedure.
+The Sagarmatha National Park entry permit and the Khumbu Pasang Lhamu Rural Municipality permit.
+Both permits are mandatory and may take time to organize if you are not used to the procedure.
 An efficient agency can handle this without any hassle.

 - Guides make the path safer.
 Your guide will monitor altitude symptoms daily.
-They use a pulse oximeter.
+Guides monitor trekkers daily using pulse oximeters and symptom checks.
 They know when you should push forward or rest.
 They also have emergency contacts and satellite communication to coordinate the evacuation.

 - Porters protect your knees and strength.
 Every kilogram matters at high altitude.
-When you have a porter carry your main bag, you can be acclimatized and walk rather than carrying weight.
+Having a porter carry your main bag allows you to focus on walking comfortably and acclimatizing properly.

 - Local knowledge does pay off.
 A Khumbu guide is familiar with which teahouses.
 They understand trail conditions.
 They also recognize altitude issues early.